Spatial models for scaling optimal nutrient management research from plot to field and watershed scales

 June 2023

-The study field has been sampled monthly (4-week interval) using the grid already created for the initial samples in 2022.
-In each round of sampling, 100 samples are taken from the field to a depth of 15 cm (6 inches), packed into individual bags, and sent for further analysis at a commercial laboratory for soil nutrients.
 A stack of covariates, including different digital terrain attributes (slope gradient, profile curvature, eastness, northness, etc.) and remote sensing imagery (Sentinel-2, Landsat-8) has been created to be used as predictors in the modelling process.
 Digital maps are being created using two approaches, spatial autocorrelation (ordinary kriging) and spatial association (machine learning (ML) with random forest).
 For the ML method, the covariates are fed into the training process with 80% of the sample results.
 The spatial prediction power of the respective models is then evaluated against the remaining sample results as an independent validation.
 The maps obtained from this process are being saved and will later be used to create animations to visualize how soil nutrients vary on a spatial and temporal dimension.
 Additional analysis is being conducted through statistics of field management zones (e.g., hillslope position) and determination of significant differences and exploring potential connections to landscape processes

 December 2022

 The study area field was sampled in November as a baseline for soil fertility and soil texture properties.
 Because this larger suite of soil property analysis required a larger volume of soil to be collected, members from the Miller, Licht and McDaniel labs all worked together to collect the samples on a single day.
-This was a useful team activity to help everyone become better acquainted with each other and will help with communication as this project continues.
+This was a useful team activity to help everyone become better acquainted and will help with communication as this project continues.

 One hundred samples were collected for a sample density of 6.25 samples/ha (0.4-acre grid).
 These same locations will be sampled through the coming season for comparability and generation of spatial models.
 Arturo Flores, the master’s student supported by this project, started in January 2023.
 He will carry out the main soil sampling, spatial modeling and analysis for this project.